Esri/calcite-design-system/CONTRIBUTING.md

 ### Create a branch for your feature or fix

-If you are a designer setting up a branch for FigmaTokens Plugin, make sure your branch name starts with `designer/`.
+If you are a designer setting up a branch for Figma Tokens Plugin, make sure your branch name starts with `designer/`.

 ```bash
 git checkout -b designer/[yourname]